-No chest rise on Patient Simulator,
+No chest rise on Patient Simulator.

-- Check that Patient Simulator is switched ON. - Check that Patient Simulator is not in sleep mode due to inactivity.
-Reactivate the Patient Simulator. - Check that awRR is not set to zero on Instructor Application (Patient Case or scenario) - Check that airway complications like maximum air resistance or laryngospasm are not set. - Check if the internal compressor is switched off.
-See: Turning the Internal Compressor Off/On. - Check that any external compressed air source is switched off and that the air tube is disconnected from the Patient Simulator. - The internal compressor may have overheated, Wait approximately 20 minutes for it to cool down.
-Remove blankets or covers from the Patient Simulator, open the torso skin to facilitate cooling. - Chest-rise is set to bilateral (for example if ET-tube is inserted too far into the bronchia). - Chest-rise bladder is leaking or tubing to chest-rise bladder is twisted, kinked or disconnected.
-Replace chest-rise bladder if it is leaking, see Maintenance: Replacing Chest Rise Bladders. - Check air tubing for leakage; check that all connections are intact.
+- Check that Patient Simulator is switched ON. - Check that Patient Simulator is not in sleep mode due to inactivity, Reactivate the Patient Simulator, - Check that awRR is not set to zero in LLEAP (Patient Case or - Check that airway complications like maximum air resistance or laryngospasm are not set. - Check if the internal compressor is switched off.
+See: Turning the Internal Compressor Off/On. - Check that any external compressed air source is switched off and that the air tube is disconnected from the Patient Simulator. - The internal compressor may have overheated.
+Wait approximately 20 minutes for it to cool down.
+Remove blankets or covers from the Patient Simulator, open the Torso Skin to facilitate cooling. - Chest rise is set to bilateral (for example if ET-tube is inserted too far into the bronchia). - Chest Rise Bladder is leaking or tubing to chest-rise bladder is twisted, kinked or disconnected.
+Replace Chest Rise Bladder if it is leaking, see Maintenance: Replacing Chest Rise Bladders. - Check air tubing for leakage; check that all connections are intact.
 Replacing tubing if necessary. - Shallow chest movements and the internal compressor runs continuously.
 The internal compressor may be worn - contact Laerdal Technical Service.